Indian paper removes articles critical of SC’s Ayodhya verdict

 The article also carried a contentious cartoon that equated the demolition of the Babri Masjid with the Supreme Court’s verdict.
 “Jiski laathi uski bhains” (people with power have their way), read the cartoon.

+“The Congress stand is clear as stated in the CWC resolution and at the briefing done by Randeep Singh Surjewala,” said Congress spokesperson Abhishek Manu Singhvi.

-On Saturday, Congress chief spokesperson Surjewala said that the Congress “supported the building of the Ram temple”.
+On Saturday, the party’s chief spokesperson Surjewala said that the Congress “supported the building of the Ram temple”.
 The BJP, however, wasted no time in hitting out at the Congress.

+‘“National Herald, for which both mother-son are out on bail-it is the jewel of the Gandhi family,” said BJP spokesperson Sambit Patra.

 NEW DELHI: A ‘careful’ Congress respected the Supreme Court’s Ayodhya verdict Saturday but found itself in murky waters Sunday when the National Herald – the newspaper affiliated to it – published and then withdrew two opinion pieces that questioned the judgment.